 Brewing a NEIPA at home can be challenging.
 Many factors in the brewing process contribute to the unique characteristics of the beer, and they can also ruin it at nearly any stage.

-Let’s look at the factors that you should concentrate on in order to brew a great NEIPA.
+Let’s look at the factors that you should concentrate on to brew a great NEIPA.

 Recipe and ingredients